Partitioning-related clauses for

 The data contained in the last

 numberpartitions is merged into the remaining partitions.
-In this case, partitions 4 and 5 will be merged into the first 4 partitions (the partitions numbered 0, 1, 2, and 3).
+In this case, partitions 4 and 5 are merged into the first 4 partitions (the partitions numbered 0, 1, 2, and 3).

 To change some but not all the partitions used by a partitioned table, you can use